- Uptime: 99.99%

 Kinsta is a specialized hosting service that makes WordPress site fly.

 I know, I know, many of you will go: “But what about WP Engine?”

 When compared vs WP Engine, Kinsta not only holds its ground but outperforms it as far as frontend is concerned.

-With average loading time of 0.39 seconds, Kinsta firmly occupies the first place among all hosts I am monitoring.
+With an average loading time of 0.39 seconds, Kinsta firmly occupies first place among all hosts I am monitoring.
 Indeed, it blows away WP Engine comfortably, as the latter clocks in 0.59 seconds on average.